Tony Richards (footballer, born 1934): Career

 He joined Freddie Steele's Port Vale for £9,000 in March 1963.
-Amazingly, with 13 goals in 14 games in the 1962–63 season he had become the club's top scorer despite only playing for three months of the season.
+Amazingly, with 13 goals in 14 games in the 1962–63 season, he had become the club's top scorer despite only playing for three months of the season.
 The following season, with nine months to play in, a leg injury Richards suffered in September meant he was only able to re-create his previous season's record; scoring 13 goals in 34 games, once more becoming the club's top scorer.
 He hit a hat-trick against Bristol City in a 4–1 win at Vale Park on 31 August 1963.
-However he began to be plagued by injuries at Vale, missing the start of the 1964–65 relegation season after suffering the effects of an insect bite.
+However, he began to be plagued by injuries at Vale, missing the start of the 1964–65 relegation season after suffering the effects of an insect bite.
 In September 1964 he sustained a cartilage injury that required surgery.
-He scored five goals in 20 appearances in 1965–66, but he never really recovered after his operation, and was given a free transfer by manager Jackie Mudie in May 1966.
-He finished his career with non-league clubs Nuneaton Borough and Dudley Town.
+He scored five goals in 20 appearances in 1965–66.
+Still, he never really recovered after his operation and was given a free transfer by manager Jackie Mudie in May 1966.
+He finished his career with non-League clubs Nuneaton Borough and Dudley Town.

-Before he died, Richards was appointed an Honorary Life President of Walsall, to mark his contribution to the club and his cult status amongst the club's fans.
+Before he died, Richards was appointed an Honorary Life President of Walsall to mark his contribution to the club and his cult status amongst the club's fans.
 Richards died on 4 March 2010, two days before what would have been his 76th birthday.
 A minute's silence was held before Walsall's 2–2 draw with Millwall on 7 March as a tribute to Richards and Macclesfield Town manager Keith Alexander, who had died on 3 March.